-As anyone who’s ever experienced scalp dryness will tell you, itchiness and the constant need to scratch is a big part of the issue.
+As anyone who’s ever experienced scalp dryness will tell you, itchiness and the constant need to scratch are a big part of the issue.
 That’s why Hill likes and recommends this entire line, including the shampoo specifically.
 “It protects the scalp’s microbiome, as well as soothes itchiness,” she says.
-Credit Asteraceae extract (a plant-based ingredient) that combats irritation almost instantly, as well as peppermint and eucalyptus oil that deliver a pleasantly cooling sensation.
+Credit Asteraceae extract (a plant-based ingredient) that combats irritation almost instantly, as well as peppermint and eucalyptus oil that delivers a pleasantly cooling sensation.